Austrian Americans: Early migrations

-World War II & Post-War Migrations
+World War II and post-war migrations

-However, since the late 1930s, many other Austrians migrated to the United States.
-Most of them were Jews fleeing the Nazi persecution which started with the Annexation of Austria in 1938.
-In 1941, some 29,000 Jewish Austrians had emigrated to the United States.
-Most of them were doctors, lawyers, architects and artists (such as composers, writers, and stage and film directors).
-Much later, between 1945 and 1960, some 40,000 Austrians emigrated to the United States.
+In the late 1930s, large numbers of Austrians migrated to the United States, most of whom were Jews fleeing the Nazi persecution that started with the annexation of Austria in 1938.
+By 1941, some 29,000 Jewish Austrians had emigrated to the United States.
+Most of them were doctors, lawyers, architects and artists, including composers, writers and stage and film directors).
+After WW II ended, some further 40,000 Austrians emigrated to the United States (1945–1960).

-Present Day
+Present day

-Since the 1960s, however, Austrian immigration has been very small, mostly because Austria is now a developed nation, where poverty and political oppression are scarce.
+Since the 1960s, Austrian immigration has been very limited, owing to Austria's high levels of development and political freedom.
 According to the 1990 U.S. census, 948,558 people identified their origins in Austria.
 Most of the present-day immigrants who currently live in the United States who were born in Austria identify themselves as being of Austrian ancestry, but the percentage who identify themselves as being of German ancestry is larger than the one expected on the basis of the opinion polls in Austria.
 According to the United States Census Bureau, in 2015, there were 26,603 individuals living in the U.S. born in Austria who identified themselves as being of Austrian ancestry.
 By contrast, in the same year, there were 6,200 individuals living in the U.S. born in Austria who identified themselves as being of German ancestry.
 Most of the immigrants from South Tyrol in Italy to the United States identify themselves as being of German rather than Austrian ancestry.
-According to the United States Census Bureau, in 2015, there were 365 individuals living in the U.S. born in Italy who identified themselves as being of Austrian ancestry.
-By contrast, in the same year, there were 1040 individuals living in the U.S. born in Italy who identified themselves as being of German ancestry.
+According to the Census Bureau, in 2015, there were 365 individuals living in the U.S. born in Italy who identified themselves as being of Austrian ancestry.
+By contrast, in the same year, there were 1,040 individuals living in the U.S. born in Italy who identified themselves as being of German ancestry.

 Assimilation

 Austrian immigrants adapted quickly to American society because the Austro-Hungarian Empire had also been a melting pot of many cultures and languages.
 On the other hand, despite the rejection that Austrians feel toward the behavior of the Germans, regarded by Austrians as less tolerants and cosmopolitans, they have suffered the same damages and discrimination that German immigrants have faced in the United States.
 They were considered by Americans to be the same because of their language and both world wars.
-Most Austrian Americans speak American English and German (the official language of Austria).